AP source: NHL adding game-day rapid COVID-19 testing - WTMJ

 AP Hockey Writer

-The NHL is adding a game-day rapid tests for players to its safety protocols in its latest bid to stem potential COVID-19 outbreaks among its teams, a person with direct knowledge of the situation told The Associated Press on Thursday.
+The NHL is adding game-day rapid tests for players to its safety protocols in its latest bid to stem potential COVID-19 outbreaks, a person with direct knowledge of the situation told The Associated Press on Thursday.

 Rapid tests provide results within a half-hour, and will augment daily PCR testing already in place, which is similar to the protocols the NBA introduced this season.
 PCR tests are considered to be more accurate, but there’s a 12-24 hour turnaround on results.

-The moved was confirmed by the person who spoke on the condition of anonymity because the league had not yet released its updated protocol.
+The move was confirmed by the person who spoke on the condition of anonymity because the league had not yet released its updated protocol.

 The decision comes two days after Vegas Golden Knights forward Tomas Nosek tested positive but was not quarantined until after playing the first two periods of a 5-4 win over Anaheim.
-And it comes on the same day the league delayed the start of Edmonton’s game at Montreal to complete contact tracing and testing after an Oilers player tested positive.
+And it comes on the same day the league delayed the start of Edmonton’s game at Montreal by an hour to provide additional time to complete contact-tracing and test results after Oilers forward Jesse Puljujarvi was placed on the COVID-19 list.

 The Oilers became the first of the league’s seven Canadian team to encounter a virus-related disturbance a little under a month into the season.
 Otherwise, the 35 postponed games have all involved teams in the three U.S.-based divisions in place for this season.